-A Short Analysis of Simon Armitage’s ‘Poem’
+A Summary and Analysis of Simon Armitage’s ‘Poem’

 Everything about ‘Poem’ by Simon Armitage is understated.
 It opens with a casual ‘And’ (‘And if it snowed’), as if merely a continuation of something already in progress.
 It has an ‘anti-title’ which refuses to comment on the content of the poem that follows.
 (Armitage is fond of using such titles.)
 Its lines are all end-stopped with a full stop, suggesting a flatness of expression.
-Yet there is more to it than might first meet the eye.
-In this post, we’re going to offer some words towards an analysis of Armitage’s ‘Poem’, which you can read here.

 Read more